The Perfect 2 to 3 Days in Philadelphia Itinerary

 How Many Days in Philadelphia?

-On average, two to three is ideal for how many days to spend in Philadelphia.
-With 2 days in Philadelphia or if you’re planning a weekend trip, you have enough time to see the highlights and historical landmarks before departing.
+With 2 days – or if you’re planning a weekend trip – you have enough time to see the highlights and historical landmarks before departing.

-If you have 3 days in Philadelphia, you’ll have plenty of time to see the best landmarks as well as venture off the beaten path.
+If you have 3 days in Philly, you’ll have plenty of time to see the best landmarks, eat some iconic local dishes and visit some of the top museums.

-Seeing Philadelphia is best for those who want a chance to venture beyond the city while still catching the highlights inside it.
+Spending even more time is best for those who want a chance to venture beyond the city while still catching the highlights inside it.
 You can take a day trip via train or bus to a nearby natural site and get a break from the city.
-On the other hand, 3 days allows visitors to see Philadelphia at their leisure.

 Getting To & Around Philadelphia

-Buses are the most affordable option.
-Both buses and trains will deliver their passengers to the city center, making it easy to reach your accommodation from there.
+Buses are the more affordable option but both buses and trains will deliver their passengers to the city center.
+You can view schedules here.

 You can also reserve a seat on an airport shuttle—some even take you directly to your accommodation.
-You can also take public transportation.
+You can also take the underground train from the airport.

 The city of Philadelphia is considered one of the most walkable in the country as it is an old city designed before the wide use of cars.